Zig & Sharko

-Zig & Sharko (French: Zig et Sharko) is a French animated slapstick comedy television series created and directed by Olivier Jean-Marie and produced by Xilam Animation.
-The series' premise focuses on the lives of Zig, a brown hyena, and Sharko, a great white shark, over their conflicts regarding the mermaid Marina, in which Zig seeks to devour her while Sharko loves and protects her.
-The series employs silent comedy: characters either do not speak; rather they use unintelligible vocalizations, gestures, and occasional pictograms in speech balloons (the Indian version dubs Hindi dialogue over the animation instead).
+Zig & Sharko (French: Zig et Sharko) is a French animated slapstick comedy television series, created and directed by Olivier Jean-Marie, and produced by Xilam Animation for French networks, including Canal+ Family, Gulli and M6.
+The series focuses on the adventures of Zig, a brown hyena who is often aided by a hermit crab named Bernie, and Sharko, a great white shark, over their conflicts regarding the mermaid Marina.

-Three seasons with a total of 78 half-hour episodes (234 seven-minute segments) were originally broadcast on December 21, 2010, followed by an official premiere on January 10, 2011 on Canal+ Family, with the second and third seasons airing on Gulli, and reruns airing on TF1.
-A third season was announced in December 2018.
-A fourth season was announced in 2022.
+Much of the series is inspired from classic cartoon series such as Wile E. Coyote and the Road Runner and Tom and Jerry, with animators employing the use of silent comedy for each plot - characters do not speak, instead conveying thoughts and feelings through gestures, emotional expressions, and unintelligible vocalization.
+After the first season, additional minor characters were created, most based on marine creatures such as dolphins, octopuses and fish, whilst the setting and main characters received updates and changes to their background.

+Zig & Sharko was first broadcast on December 21, 2010, and has featured to date four seasons with 104 half-hour episodes.
+The series later was distributed globally after episodes were put online on YouTube by Xilam, with English titles and credits.
+A spin-off series, The Adventures of Bernie, was created by Xilam and broadcast in 2021.

 Premise

-The series focuses on the exploits and adventures of a group of characters - Zig, a brown hyena; Sharko, a great white shark; Marina, a mermaid with red hair; and Bernie, a hermit crab.
+The series focuses on the exploits and adventures of a group of characters – Zig, a brown hyena; Sharko, a great white shark; Marina, a mermaid with red hair; and Bernie, a hermit crab.
 Much of the stories of each episode revolve around an eternal war over Marina between Zig, who attempts to capture her to eat her, and Sharko, who loves her and acts as her bodyguard against Zig's various plans.
 The show itself draws inspiration for its plot and slapstick humor from the cartoons of Wile E. Coyote and the Road Runner, in that Zig often makes use of various items or concocts plans based on things he witnesses with Sharko and Marina, but is often foiled in the process by Sharko, bad luck, or a combination of both.
 Although the pair are enemies to each other because of their constant battles and grudges, they are also good friends, akin to the relationship of Tom and Jerry.
 Alongside the main characters, the show is frequently populated by minor background characters, many of whom are animals and aquatic creatures that, alongside Zig and Sharko, are portrayed as anthropomorphic beings.